PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   while preserving its start-of-pass shared-constant policy;
 - `0027ccfa` indexes stale channelwise-binary Transpose repair and shares one index across both terminal three-round convergence loops;
-- the current checkpoint indexes the singleton-Reshape and stale-Transpose Conv-input repair pair and shares one index across its primary and fallback invocations.
+- `902cab42` indexes the singleton-Reshape and stale-Transpose Conv-input repair pair and shares one index across its primary and fallback invocations;
+- the current checkpoint indexes the wrong-way NCHW-to-NHWC Transpose-before- Conv sanitizer and removes its per-match consumer-map rebuild.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain